Things You Need to Know About Menopause

 Women who smoke cigarettes undergo menopause about 2 years earlier than women who don’t smoke.

-Low levels of oestrogen affect several parts of the body – the vagina, the vulva, breasts, hair, skin and the bones.
+- Low levels of oestrogen affect several parts of the body – the vagina, the vulva, breasts, hair, and skin.
+These areas may start to seem drier than previously.

-Menopause can be a very emotional time for many women.
-They may enjoy no longer having periods or using contraception, but may get depressed that they have reached this change in their life.
+- Menopause can be a very emotional time for many women.
+While many enjoy no longer having periods or using contraception, depressed that at having reached this life-stage is not uncommon.
 The experience of the individual is very dependent on the fulfilment of desires to be a parent, attitudes towards fertility, sexuality and aging.
 Depression, irritability and mood swings are not uncommon during this time.
 Many symptoms are attributed to the menopause transition, including anxiety, memory loss fatigue, headache, joint pains and weight gain.

-The main symptoms associated are those connected to flushing, vaginal symptoms and trouble sleeping – which may be due to the propensity that flushes have of occuring at night.
+- The main symptoms associated are those connected to hot flashes, vaginal symptoms and trouble sleeping, which may be due to the tendence for flushes to occur at night.

 It is a sudden, brief sensation of heat, often over the entire body, caused by a transient dilation of the blood vessels of the skin and experienced by some menopausal women.